taiwanese-eirin/flask_file_upload_server/README.md

 # Flask File Upload Server

-Work with ChatGPT to build an improved Python 3 uploadserver This README is originally wrote by ChatGPT with some modifications
+**This is an experimental work with ChatGPT to build an improved Python 3 uploadserver.**

+> *Most parts of this README is originally written by ChatGPT with a few modifications.*

 This application is a Flask file upload server which allows users to upload files and download them at a later time.
 The uploaded files are stored on the server and can be accessed or deleted by the user.